urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

 Text blocks
   Are used to declared multiline strings
-  Quotation marks inside text blocks don't need to be escaped unless they're part of a triple quote sequence Start with a “”” (three double-quote marks) followed by optional whitespaces and a newline
+  Start with a “”” (three double-quote marks) followed by optional whitespaces and a newline
     String example = """
       Example text""";
+  Quotation marks inside text blocks don't need to be escaped unless they're part of a triple quote sequence White space characters are used to indent the text block are removed from each line,
+    these white spaces are collectively called "incidental whitespace" Any space after the incidental whitespace and before the first non-whitespace character is considered essential whitespace and is kept
+  All trailing whitespace is removed and each line is terminated with a new line character Escape characters can be used in a text block
+  If you want to break a long string into multiple lines of code without inserting a new line,
+    you can do so, by using a backslash at the end of the line String example = """
+      Hello\
+      world!""";

 Local Variable Type Inference ("var" reserved type name) Detects automatically the datatype of a variable based on the surrounding context